maveniverse/toolrunner/README.md

 # Tool Runner

-Toolbox is a utility Maven plugin that allows one to run (and provision beforehand) any CLI tool as part of the build.
+Tool Runner is a utility and a Maven plugin, that allows one to run (and provision beforehand) supported CLI tools as part of the build.

 ## Requirements